Aspose/releases.aspose.com/content/en/email/pythonnet/new-releases/aspose.email-for-python-via-.net-24.6.0-macos-x86-x64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Email for Python via .NET 24.6.0, macOS x86, x64 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+MacOS developers, rejoice.
+Aspose.Email for Python via .NET 24.6.0 is here, and it brings important new features and fixes to elevate your email processing applications running on macOS x64.

+### Efficiently Retrieve Message Recipients

+Incorporate the ability to fetch message recipients into your MacOS solutions with the latest release of the Python email API.
+You can now extract recipients from PST files using entry IDs and optimize your apps quickly.

+### Soft-Deleted Items Recovery on Apple Mac

+Effortlessly restore critical information and data from PST and OST files with the capability to recover the soft-deleted items and ensure information accessibility on macOS x64-powered systems.

+### Multi-Contact VCF Conversion Upgrades

+Leverage the updated contact management functionality in the most recent Python API version and accurately convert multi-contact VCF files into `MapiDistributionList` objects for smooth handling.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Email for Python via .NET 24.6.0 Release Notes](https://releases.aspose.com/email/pythonnet/release-notes/2024/aspose-email-for-python-via-net-24-6-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}